IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Add-Applications.md

 Here are some steps to try out

-Steps to test out your UDPocket
+Steps to test out your UDPocket or OS12 installed device

 - Boot device
 - Skip -- Let's connect to the company network